-I created a luscious fall centerpiece for my garden table and I am loving it.
+I created a luscious fall centerpiece for my garden table, and I am loving it.
 I used mostly free and found materials.
 There are some faux berries mixed in, but most of the materials were real and came from my own yard or my neighbor’s (thank you, neighbor!).

 Making an elegant flower display like this is much easier than it looks.
-And if you follow my lead and use materials you can find for free then it is also an inexpensive outdoor decorating idea.
-Heck this idea works great for a dining table fall decoration too.
+And if you follow my lead and use materials you can find for free, then it is also an inexpensive outdoor decorating idea.
+Heck, this idea works great for a dining table fall decoration too.
 Like when I made a pinecone centerpiece for free.

 Promise me you will try it because it has some serious wow factor.

-Cheap DIY fall centerpieces that are easy to make and dramatic at the same time, what is there not to love?
+Cheap DIY fall outdoor centerpieces that are easy to make and dramatic at the same time, what is there not to love?

-Let’s get to it and let me show you how to create DIY fall decorations for outside like this.
+Let’s get to it, and let me show you how to create DIY fall decorations for outside like this.

-Basic Materials for a flower arrangement
+Basic Materials for Making a Flower Arrangement